Amir Al-Ammari: Club career

-Al-Ammari started his youth career with Swedish clubs IFK Öxnehaga and Husqvarna FF, before moving to Denmark to join youth academy of Brøndby IF.
+Al-Ammari started his youth career with Swedish clubs IFK Öxnehaga and Husqvarna FF, before moving to Denmark to join the youth academy of Brøndby IF.

 Al-Ammari returned to Husqvarna in March 2017, where he started his senior career.
 On 11 December 2017, Jönköpings Södra IF announced the signing of Al-Ammari on a three-year deal.
 He left the club in December 2020 following the conclusion of 2020 Superettan season.

 On 14 February 2021, newly promoted Allsvenskan side Halmstads BK announced the signing of Al-Ammari.
 He made his professional debut on 11 April 2021 in a 1–0 win against BK Häcken.

+On 17 July 2024, Al-Ammari joined Polish club Cracovia on a three-year contract.

 International career

 Born in Sweden, Al-Ammari is eligible to play for Iraq through his father.
+He is also of Palestinian origin on his mother's side.

 Sweden U19

 He has played four friendlies for Sweden under-19 team in 2014 and 2015.

 Iraq U23

 In March 2019, Al-Ammari played for Iraq under-23 team in 2020 AFC U-23 Championship qualifiers.
 He scored two goals from three matches and helped his team qualify for the main tournament.
 In January 2020, he was selected in Iraq's squad for 2020 AFC U-23 Championship.